 To recap, look for a vendor that can guarantee:

-oil is common (and delicious).
 Consider picking up some authentic Cajun, Alligator, or Andouille sausage.

-Remember these must-haves for any crawfish-, low country-, or crab boil:
+And remember these must-haves for any crawfish-, low country-, or crab boil:

 If you plan on adding potato, sausage, shrimp, or other mainstays to your boil, you can go a little lighter on the crawfish.
-If crawfish are it, then you will want to be sure to err on the higher end of crawdads per person.

 As soon as you get your crawfish home: